 GROUP CHIEF EXECUTIVE

-Matt was appointed chief executive of Eastland Group in 2003.
-He has more than 20 years' experience in the utilities and infrastructure sectors, including senior roles with major players such as United Networks, Matt has worked in New Zealand, Australia, the United Kingdom, Southeast Asia, South America and the Pacific Islands.
+Matt moved to Tairāwhiti when he was appointed as chief executive of Eastland Group in 2003.
+He has more than 30 years' experience in the utilities and infrastructure sectors.
+Originally studying as an engineer, he has augmented this with post graduate business qualifications from the University of Auckland, University of Otago and Harvard Business School.
+Matt has worked in New Zealand, Australia, the United Kingdom, Southeast Asia, South America, the USA and the Pacific Islands.

 CHIEF FINANCIAL OFFICER

 Aaron is responsible for the finance, shared services, legal and company secretary functions of Eastland Group.
 He supports the group chief executive, the board of directors, the businesses within the group, and the company's growth initiatives.
 Aaron has 30 years' experience in finance working for PwC and Deutsche Bank in New Zealand, Asia, the USA and Europe.

 Born on the East Coast, Andrew has been involved in the local forestry industry from an early age.
 He worked offshore in various project management positions before returning home to New Zealand to complete a Masters in Engineering Management.
 He started with Eastland in 2004.
 After being general manager ports for a number of years, in mid-2019 he was promoted to the role of Chief Operating Officer - Regional Infrastructure.
 This encompasses the ports sector and all non-energy related infrastructure projects and businesses.